 AI allows for an objective look at the way a business performs.
 Using analytics, data and predictions, AI can ensure a business is keeping the right products on the shelves at the right time.
 It can even ensure deliveries stay on time too.

 Beyond retailers, distribution centers even use AI to fulfill orders.
 Wholesalers can utilize AI to get an accurate read on demand forecasting and delivery schedules.

 While AI has unlimited possibilities in retail, it’s best to focus on practical solutions that seek to benefit both the customer and their shopping experience.
 Walmart’s Intelligent Retail Lab (IRL) does that by simplifying the shopping experience through state-of-the-art hardware and software technologies – uncovering the true potential of AI-powered retail.

-To remove friction from customers’ shopping experience, Walmart is streamlining the inventory process and making sure shopping carts are available and registers are open.
+To remove friction from customers’ shopping experience, Walmart is streamlining the inventory process and making sure shopping carts are accessible and registers are open.

 The key to a better in-store experience for customers is optimizing inventory and availability.
-AI-powered technology can use real-time information to explore efficiencies that will allow associates to know more precisely when to restock products, so items are available on shelves when they’re needed.
+AI-powered technology can use data points to immediately review efficiencies to help retailers know when to restock products, making items readily available on the shelf.